MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-designer.md

 [REST API Reference: Create a build pipeline](../integrate/index.md)

 > [!NOTE]
-> You can also manage builds and build pipelines from the command line or scripts using the [VSTS CLI](https://docs.microsoft.com/cli/vsts/overview?view=vsts-cli-latest).
+> You can also manage builds and build pipelines from the command line or scripts using the [Azure Pipelines CLI](https://docs.microsoft.com/cli/vsts/overview?view=vsts-cli-latest).

 <!-- ENDSECTION -->